dalvancarvalho/dalvancarvalho/README.md

 - Former Civil Engineer that fell in love with front-end development
 - Currently deep diving into the world of **Next.js** and **TypeScript**
-- In love with things that can be both simple and elegant
+- Fascinated by things that can be both simple and elegant
 - Tech, design, photography and sports enthusiast
 - Based in Brazil (so yes, I speak portuguese as well 🤓)